Where’s My hat?

 By the sixth season, the folks at F&G had decided that the agency’s hunting and fishing community preferred their money be spent on stories about hunting and fishing.
 By then Peter and Royce had moved on to other assignments, and I had taken up many of the writing and producing duties for the show.

-Apparently, my topics were not helping to keep the co-production alive.
-The folks at Fish & Game were apparently not as interested as I was about hang gliding, rock climbing at the City of Rocks, hiking to high mountain lakes with llamas, finding and cooking morel mushrooms, and rafting the Bruneau River with the original kayakers.
+Apparently, my choice of topics was not helping to keep the co-production alive.
+The folks at Fish & Game were not as interested as I was about rock climbing at the City of Rocks, hiking to high mountain lakes with llamas, searching for morel mushrooms, hang gliding, and rafting the Bruneau River with the first kayakers to make that journey.
+But they were stories that we were convinced our viewers wanted to see.

-The good news was that the show was expanding its audience.
+The good news was that the show was expanding its viewership.
 The bad news was that Outdoor Idaho was no longer a co-production.

 -----------------------------------------

-That led to the $25,000 question: Would Idaho Public Television step up to the plate and give Outdoor Idaho a chance to continue to build an audience?
-Or would the station follow the path of least resistance and do what most public TV stations in the country did when something was just too pricey for the bottom line... just drop the show.
+That led, literally, to the $25,000 question: Would Idaho Public Television step up to the plate, take on the entire responsibility for funding the program, and give Outdoor Idaho a chance to prosper?
+Or would the station follow the path of least resistance and do what most public TV stations in the country did when something was too pricey for the bottom line... just drop the program and move on.

 I remember a brief conversation I had with station manager Jerry Garber.
 He asked me pointblank, “Can the station realistically pull off an outdoor series by itself?”
 I say it was a brief discussion because I uttered something like ‘Hell, yes, we can.
 And you won’t regret it!”
 Later I came close to eating those words.